gajdulj/disaster_response/README.md

 ## Project purpose:
 The purpose of this project was to gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and learning the basics of web development.

 I have analysed the disaster data from <a href="https://www.figure-eight.com/">Figure Eight</a> and built a multi-label classifier model for an API that classifies disaster messages.
-The model performs relatively well- Avg weighted f1-score:0.941.
+The model performs relatively well- <b>avg weighted f1-score:0.941</b>.
 To further improve the model, I recommend more data cleaning as well as creating word to vec features.

 ## Project Components:

-1. ETL Pipeline - process_data.py
+1. <b>ETL Pipeline</b>- process_data.py
 Loads the messages and categories datasets
 Merges the two datasets
 Cleans the data
 Stores it in a SQLite database

-2. ML Pipeline
+2. <b>ML Pipeline</b>- train_classifier.py
 Loads data from the SQLite database
 Splits the dataset into training and test sets
 Builds a text processing and machine learning pipeline